This article has links to products and services we love, which we may make commission from.

 If you are done with Tenerife sightseeing and want a dip to cool off before the drive back to the south, join the locals at Playa de Las Teresitas.

-Every year, Santa Cruz plays host to the Tenerife Carnival, where parades fill the streets and parties celebrate with lots of colour.
+Santa Cruz hosts the Tenerife Carnival every year, where parades fill the streets and parties celebrate with lots of colour.

 So now we’ve covered Tenerife activities, let’s look at everything you need to know about your visit.